The Best Way to Freeze Green Beans

 Instructions

-Freeze.
-Spread the beans in a single layer on a parchment-lined baking sheet and slide into your freezer.
+Spread the green beans in a single layer on a parchment paper or silicone baking sheet-lined baking sheet, and freeze.

-Once the beans are frozen, transfer them to a freezer bag, and return to freezer for up to three months.
+Once the beans are frozen, transfer them to a freezer bag, and return to freezer for up to 3 months.